6.2.1 University Fees: Policy

 All charges and credits from offices within the university are aggregated in a student’s individual account and presented on the university bill.
 Student Financial Services sends the university bill electronically to students monthly.
 Students may view their account online 24 hours a day, seven days a week, via Axess.

 Students may pay their bills online through Stanford ePay or the bill and a payment stub may be printed.

 Term fees, such as tuition, fees, room, board, and health insurance, are due and must be received on the 15th of the month.
 Online payments via Stanford ePay can be made up to midnight Pacific time on the 15th of the month.
 Mailed payments must be postmarked by 5:00 p.m. on the 15th of the month.

 After the start of the term, adding units may result in additional tuition charges.
 Other fees, such as room damage repair charges, late fees, lab fees, and other miscellaneous fees, are due after they are billed.

-Departments or programs who wish to pay any of the following university fees for a student may use the GFS system to do so:
+Degree programs who wish to pay any of the following university fees for a student may use the GFS system to do so:

-Departments may pay these fees for the student by approving a stipend payment and using the appropriate charge priority (see Implementation Guidelines, below).
+Degree programs may pay these fees for the student by approving a stipend payment and using the appropriate charge priority (see Implementation Guidelines, below).
 Approved payments will be applied to the student’s bill to pay the specified charge.
 A stipend payment with a charge priority of “Standard Charges” (STD_CHRG) will pay any of the above listed charges on a student’s university bill (with the exception of health insurance which must be paid separately), and will generate a stipend payment to the student for any money left over after the university bill is paid.